Rugged Tablets Enhance NASCAR Pit Crew Performance

 The Red Bull Racing Team was looking for a competitive advantage by adopting technology that was rugged enough to survive the grueling and hostile NASCAR racetrack environment.
-It also wanted to automate the collection and distribution of critical car performance and equipment data in real-time to speed decision making at the track.
+It also wanted to automate the collection and distribution of critical car performance and equipment data in real-time to speed up decision making at the track.
 Working with real-time data would let the team make quicker decisions that could affect the outcome of each race – when to call for a pit stop, tracking how much fuel goes in the tank, how the tires are wearing.
-Mired for years in outdated pencil and paper and dry erase boards, the team needed a rugged PC that could run Microsoft Windows 7 and its racing software.
+Mired for years in outdated pencil and paper and dry erase boards, the team needed a tablet that could run Microsoft Windows and its racing software.
 One that could survive track temperatures reaching 138 degrees and being left out in the rain.
-MobileDemand offered an Intel® Atom™-powered solution that saved The Red Bull Racing Team both time and money.
+MobileDemand offered an Intel Atom-powered solution that saved The Red Bull Racing Team both time and money.

 NASCAR is a high-tech sport where seconds separate the winner from the rest of the pack.
 It has a U.S. fan base of 75 million and through its three major series, Sprint Cup, Nationwide and Camping World Truck, sanctions more than 1,500 races at 100 tracks in 39 states, Canada and Mexico.
 The average attendance at an event is greater than 120,000 and fans spend some $3 billion annually on NASCAR officially licensed products.